The Maia Team

 Ms Pauline Baldacchino

-Ms Baldacchino is a warranted Health Psychologist and registered Gestalt Psychotherapist.
+Pauline is a warranted Health Psychologist and registered Gestalt Psychotherapist.
 Her training was undertaken at the Sheffield Hallam University and Gestalt Psychotherapy Institute Malta.
 She worked in schools for many years doing psycho-therapeutic work with adolescents as well as within the Mental Health Hospital for the past 5 years to date.
 She is involved in the inpatient and outpatient care of adults with mental health problems and carries out psychological interventions.
-At present, she is reading a Doctorate in Psychology and she is also a student of Dialectic Behavioural Therapy.
-She is a graduate member of the British Psychological Society.

 Ms Elaine Schembri Lia